 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin handles larger tear-offs when a second haul-out would stall crew demobilization on a tight schedule.
+The 30-yard bin handles larger tear-offs; a second haul-out would slow crew demobilization on tight schedules.

 Asphalt Shingle Weight and Tonnage Planning